A Trip to The Highest Hill in Hong Kong Island: Victoria Peak

 Image Credit: Robson Hatsukami Morgan on Unsplash

-Sky Terrace 428 is the highest viewing platform in Hong Kong, standing at 428 meters above sea level.
-It will swoon you off your feet with its 360 degrees panorama view of Hong Kong.
-Regardless of the timing of the day, you will be overwhelmed by the beauty.
+Sky Terrace 428 is the highest viewing platform in Hong Kong, rising 428 meters above sea level.
+It will sweep you off your feet with its 360-degree panoramic view of the city.
+No matter the time of day, you’ll be captivated by the breathtaking scenery.

-Both The Peak official website and also Klook offer package tickets to get to Sky Terrace 428.
-It's definitely a spot that shouldn't be miss when you're at The Peak.
+Both the official Peak website and Klook offer package tickets that include access to Sky Terrace 428.
+It’s definitely a must-visit spot when you’re at The Peak.

 2. Madame Tussauds Hong Kong